PRūFPRūF

 What this is

 High oleic sunflower oil is sunflower seed oil from cultivars with a materially different fatty-acid profile than conventional sunflower oil.
 Codex lists high-oleic sunflower oil with much higher oleic acid and lower linoleic acid ranges than conventional sunflower oil.
-That monounsaturated-fat-rich profile is more heat-stable and less prone to oxidation than higher-linoleic sunflower oil, which is why PRuF treats explicitly labeled high-oleic sunflower oil as lower concern.
-This does not make every sunflower oil green: conventional or unspecified sunflower oil remains Limited because restaurant disclosures often omit cultivar, fryer turnover, and oil degradation details.
+That monounsaturated-fat-rich profile is more heat-stable and less prone to oxidation than higher-linoleic sunflower oil, supporting a lower concern classification when labels explicitly identify high-oleic sunflower oil.
+Conventional or unspecified sunflower oil remains Limited because restaurant disclosures often omit cultivar, fryer turnover, and oil degradation details.
 Repeated frying, poor oil turnover, and refining contaminants such as 3-MCPD or glycidyl esters can still matter across edible oils.
 For allergy, highly refined sunflower oils are generally low-protein, but less-refined oils can be relevant for highly sensitive people.

 Safety Review

-PRuF separates high-oleic sunflower oil from conventional or unspecified sunflower oil when labels make that distinction explicit.
-Codex composition ranges show high-oleic sunflower oil has much higher oleic acid and much lower linoleic acid than conventional sunflower oil.
+When labels make the high-oleic distinction explicit, Codex composition ranges show high-oleic sunflower oil has much higher oleic acid and much lower linoleic acid than conventional sunflower oil.
 That matters because higher-linoleic oils are generally more vulnerable to oxidation during prolonged high-heat frying.
-The remaining caveat is use conditions: repeated fryer use, poor turnover, and edible-oil refining contaminants can still matter, so this is a low concern classification rather than a claim that every use condition is risk-free.
+Use conditions still matter: repeated fryer use, poor turnover, and edible-oil refining contaminants can still raise concern, so the lower concern tier is not a claim that every use condition is risk-free.

 No safety review endpoints are listed for this ingredient yet.